spiwokv/python4structbioinf/README.md

 (when applied on a string) returns the number of characters in the string, i.e. 1 for "0", 2 for "00" etc.

 Now let's have a look at something different.
+We will show how to make a movie with a rotating protein molecule.
+It is possible to open the molecule in a PDB format in VMD

 There are many programs for rendering scenes.
 For some reason the program [PoVRay](https://www.povray.org) is very popular for making molecular representations and